Fathat-Training/starwars-api-backend-skeleton/training-docs/build-2.md

      variable filtered_dict.
    * The new_dict variable is then updated with the contents of filtered_dict.

+The filtered data returned is what is returned in the response to the client.
+<br/><br/>
 That's it for our options_filter function.
 Now let's take that code and add it to our utils.py file.
 </details>